Dirac mode localization in QCD near the crossover temperature: Localization of Dirac eigenmodes

 As the volume of the system increases, the unfolded level spacing distribution tends to the RMT form in the delocalized regime of the spectrum, and to the Poisson form in the localized regime.
 At a mobility edge, i.e., a point in the spectrum separating localized and delocalized modes, the spectral properties are scale invariant~\cite{Evers:2008zz}.
 One can exploit this to determine the mobility edge by means of a finite-size scaling analysis of $I_{s_0}$, or of other features of the distribution~\cite{Shklovskii:1993zz}.

 The spectral statistics at the mobility edge are neither of RMT nor of Poisson type, but are governed by some critical statistics that is expected to be universal.
+For QCD the universality class is the same as for the three-dimensional unitary Anderson model, and it was shown in Ref.~\cite{Nishigaki:2013uya} that the critical statistics of the two models match precisely.
+For theoretical arguments backing the universality of the critical statistics and for numerical studies verifying it explicitly, see the discussion in Ref.~\cite{Nishigaki:2013uya} and references therein.
 The critical value of $I_{s_0}$ for the unitary class was determined in Ref.~\cite{Giordano:2013taa} by a finite-size scaling study of the mobility edge in QCD, and reads $I_{s_0}^{(\mathrm{crit})}= 0.1966(25)$.
 This can be used to efficiently estimate the position of the mobility edge for systems in the unitary class using finite-volume results, as the point where $I_{s_0}$ takes its critical value, without the need of a full-fledged finite-size scaling analysis.
-As a matter of fact, any value intermediate between those corresponding to RMT or Poisson statistics can be used to give a finite-volume estimate of the mobility edge, that eventually converges to the same position in the thermodynamic limit.
+As a matter of fact, any value intermediate between those corresponding to RMT or Poisson statistics can be used to give a finite-volume estimate of the mobility edge, which eventually converges to the same position in the thermodynamic limit, since $I_{s_0}$ converges to a step function in that limit.
 Using the critical value is advantageous as it reduces the finite-volume systematic effects.

-\subsection{Continuum limit: taste symmetry and renormalization}
+\subsection{Continuum limit: Taste symmetry and renormalization}

-An important source of systematic effects in the study of the spectral statistics of the staggered operator is the approximate taste symmetry of staggered fermions, that manifests in the spectrum through the formation of nearly degenerate multiplets of eigenvalues (doublets at first, then quartets) as one gets closer to the continuum limit.
-This near-degeneracy deforms the unfolded level spacing distribution~\cite{Kovacs:2011km,Kovacs:2012zq}, as it favors level spacings smaller than the average spacing in the spectral region of interest, as long as the multiplets do not overlap; see Ref.~\cite{Bonanno:2023mzj} for a detailed discussion.
-This, however, is only a technical complication, that one could avoid by studying the localization properties of the eigenmodes directly by looking at how the IPR scales with the system size.
+An important source of systematic effects in the study of the spectral statistics of the staggered operator is the approximate taste symmetry of staggered fermions, which manifests in the spectrum through the formation of nearly degenerate multiplets of eigenvalues (doublets at first, then quartets) as one gets closer to the continuum limit.
+This near degeneracy deforms the unfolded level spacing distribution~\cite{Kovacs:2011km,Kovacs:2012zq}, as it favors level spacings smaller than the average spacing in the spectral region of interest, as long as the multiplets do not overlap; see Ref.~\cite{Bonanno:2023mzj} for a detailed discussion.
+This, however, is only a technical complication, which one could avoid by studying the localization properties of the eigenmodes directly by looking at how the IPR scales with the system size.
 However, here we still made the choice of using the spectral statistics for determining the mobility edge, as it is numerically more efficient.